Interactive Brokers vs Saxo Bank

 Interactive Brokers

-• Client Portal: Web-based, simpler than TWS.
-Fine for basic ETF investing and account management.
+• Client Portal: Web-based, sufficient for basic ETF investing and account management.

-• IBKR GlobalTrader: Modern mobile app designed for buy-and-hold investors — cleaner UI, easier to navigate than TWS.
+• IBKR GlobalTrader: Modern mobile app for buy-and-hold investors.

-• Research: Traders’ Academy (educational), Fundamentals Explorer, third-party research partnerships.
-Decent, but not as integrated or extensive as Saxo.
+• Research: Traders’ Academy, Fundamentals Explorer, third-party partnerships.
+Decent, but less integrated than Saxo.

 Saxo Bank